 If you're a tenant, there are things you can do to improve the health and comfort of the property you are renting.

-Changes to the Residential Tenancies Act (RTA) aim to make homes warmer, drier and safer for the million New Zealanders who live in rented accommodation.
-Landlords are now required to provide a statement on new tenancy agreements about the location, type and condition of insulation in the home.
+The Residential Tenancies Act (RTA) aims to make homes warmer, drier and safer for the million New Zealanders who live in rented accommodation.
+Landlords are required to provide a statement on new tenancy agreements about the location, type and condition of insulation in the home.

 In addition, all rental homes will be required to have ceiling and underfloor insulation by 1 July 2019 (where it is practical to retrofit).
 Rental homes that already have insulation must be upgraded if the ceiling and underfloor insulation is no longer in reasonable condition.
 If the home you rent does not have insulation in the ceiling or floor yet, talk to your landlord about when they are intending to get it retrofitted.